A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsection{Task-explaining}

 Task-explaining method explains how to divide the current complex task into multiple subtasks via the hierarchical agent.
 In a hierarchical agent, a high-level controller selects options, while several low-level controllers choose primitive actions.
 The option chosen by the high-level controller acts as a sub-goal for the low-level controllers to accomplish.
-This division of labor in HRL, involving RL tasks and options determined by the high-level controller, enhances the architectural explainability compared to the aforementioned XRL works, providing insight into how the high-level agent schedules the low-level tasks.
+This division of labor in Hierarchical Reinforcement Learning (HRL) enhances architectural explainability compared to the aforementioned XRL works, offering insight into how the high-level agent schedules the low-level tasks.
 In this context, we delve into HRL and categorize its approaches into two parts: the whole top-down structure and simple task decomposition according to the scheduling mechanism of high-level agents.
 These categorized approaches are presented in Table~\ref{task_explaining}.